lenh0205/AspSample/Features/MVC/StateManagement/Session.md

 * -> uses a **session identifier** (**`session ID`**)
 * -> to **`distinguish between different user sessions`** and **`associate the correct session data with each user's requests`**

+* _the session lifetime is about 20 minutes by default, but we can modify web.config to change it_
+* _if the session is expired, the cookie contain sessionID will be invalid; this may affect user experiences (Ex: re-authentication)_

 ## Session Initiation:
 * -> when the **`user first accesses the application`**, the ASP.NET runtime **generates a unique session ID**
 * -> and **`sends it to the user's browser`** as **a cookie** (_or uses another session identification mechanism, such as `URL-based session IDs`_)